 make the quick icing

-- Mix 1 cup of powdered sugar, food coloring(if using) and 2 tbsp of milk in a large shallow bowl.1 cup of powdered sugar for icing, ½ cup of milk, food coloring
+- Mix 1 cup of powdered sugar, food coloring(if using) and 2 tablespoon of milk in a large shallow bowl.1 cup of powdered sugar for icing, ½ cup of milk, food coloring

 - Make sure all of the sugar lumps are gone and the consistency is nice and smooth but not watery.

-- If it is watery just add 1 tbsp of powdered sugar at a time until it thickens.
-If it is too thick add 1 tbsp of milk at a time until it thins.
+- If it is watery just add 1 tablespoon of powdered sugar at a time until it thickens.
+If it is too thick add 1 tablespoon of milk at a time until it thins.